A school where every child enjoys the life changing benefits that come from physical activity and sport.

-At Slade, all pupils in Key Stage 2 are provided with the opportunity to attend swimming lessons at Tonbridge Swimming Pool which we are very lucky to have on our doorstep.
+At Slade, all pupils in Key Stage 2 are provided with the opportunity to attend swimming lessons at Tonbridge Swimming Pool.

-By the end of Year 6, the National Curriculum requirement is that pupils are able to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water based situations.
+By the end of Year 6, the National Curriculum requirement is that pupils are able to swim at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situation.

 As of July 2023, 80% of the children in Year 6 were able to swim confidently over 25 metres and were able to perform safe self-rescure in different water-based situations.
 Of those children 78% were able to use a range of strokes effectively.